GabLeRoux/mbp-ubuntu/README.md

 - [Apple T2 (apple-bce) (audio, keyboard, touchpad)](https://github.com/t2linux/apple-bce-drv)
 - [Touchbar (apple-ibridge, apple-ib-tb, apple-ib-als)](https://github.com/t2linux/apple-ib-drv)

-Bootloader is configure correctly out of the box.
-No workaround needed.
+Bootloader is configured correctly out of the box, no workaround is needed.

 ## Before I begin, what version should I use? "mbp" or "mbp-16x-wifi"?

-The difference between the two is that the mbp-16x-wifi version includes a different version of the brcmfmac wifi driver, made by corellium for M1 macs.
-This version of the wifi driver works on some models that the brcmfmac driver included with the mbp version doesn't support.
-Refer to the table on [this page](https://wiki.t2linux.org/guides/wifi/) to figure out which versions will work (Look at the "Firmware Options" column, Mojave means you can use the "mbp" version, and Big Sur means you can use the "mbp-16x-wifi" version).
+The difference between the two is that the `mbp-16x-wifi` version includes a different version of the `brcmfmac` wifi driver made by corellium for M1 macs.
+This version of the wifi driver works on some models where the `brcmfmac` driver included with the mbp version isn't supported.
+Refer to the table on [this page](https://wiki.t2linux.org/guides/wifi/) to figure out which versions will work.
+Look at the "Firmware Options" column:

+* Mojave means you can use the `mbp` version
+* Big Sur means you can use the `mbp-16x-wifi` version.

 **!!
-Please note that as of the v20.04-5.10.52 release, the mbp-16x-wifi iso does not support wifi on models with the BCM4377 chipset.
-For now, you can install a kernel from [here](https://github.com/AdityaGarg8/mbp-16.x-ubuntu-kernel/releases/tag/v5.13.12-1) after installing ubuntu if you have the BCM4377 chipset.**
+Please note that as of the `v20.04-5.10.52` release, the `mbp-16x-wifi` iso does not support wifi on models with the `BCM4377` chipset.
+For now, you can install a kernel from [here](https://github.com/AdityaGarg8/mbp-16.x-ubuntu-kernel/releases/tag/v5.13.12-1) after installing ubuntu if you have the `BCM4377` chipset.**

 ## Installation

 1. Reduce the size of the mac partition in MacOS
 2. Download ISO file from releases.
 (Use the command line to unzip (`unzip /path/to/file.zip`) or "The Unarchiver" app)
-3. Copy it to a USB using dd (or gdd if installed over brew):
+3. Copy it to a USB using `dd` (or `gdd` if installed over `brew`):
 ```bash
 diskutil list # found which number has the USB
 diskutil umountDisk /dev/diskX